SHoogstad/Shoogstad/README.md

 - 🌟 Passionate about AI, Robots, PHP and Laravel
 - 🎓 Student of Technical Computer Science / Computer Engineering
-- 💼 Student at Hogeschool Roterdam
+- 💼 Student at Hogeschool Rotterdam

 ## 🛠️ Skills